HynixCJR/LZ-1-Backplane/README.md

 ## Subsystems
 Documentation has been written for most of the subsystems present on this PCB, and they can be found in the [docs/Subsystems](/docs/Subsystems).

-- [RP2354B MCU Subsystem](docs\Subsystems\LT6911C_HDMI_to_CSI.md): The MCU that performs telemetry, programs the PD controller and USB hub, and coordinates various system events (e.g., power on)
-- [TPS65987D PD Controller Subsystem](docs\Subsystems\TPS65987D_PD_Controller.md): The subsystem that controls USB-C PD 3.0 and communicates configuration to the connected device
+### USB-C Data
-- [TUSB1064 USB Switch Subsystem](docs\Subsystems\TUSB1064_USB_Switch.md): The subsystem that flips the TX/RX lines of the USB-C connector based on cable orientation
+- [TUSB1064 USB Switch Subsystem](docs/Subsystems/TUSB1064_USB_Switch.md): The subsystem that flips the TX/RX lines of the USB-C connector based on cable orientation
+- [USB7205C USB 3.2 Gen 2 Hub](docs/Subsystems/USB7205C_USB3_Hub.md): The USB 3.2 Gen 2 Hub IC that allows 5 USB devices to be connected to the single USB-C port
+- [USB2244i USB2.0->SDXC MicroSD](docs/Subsystems/USB2244i_USB_to_SD.md): The subsystem that converts the USB 2.0 signal from the USB7205C USB hub to SDXC for the MicroSD card slot
+- RTL9210b: The subsystem that converts a USB3.2 Gen 2 signal to a PCIe Gen 3 lane, for use in the M.2 NVMe/SATA slots on this board
+- UCS2113 & Downstream USB 2.0 ports: The subsystem that splits off the USB 2.0 lanes from the USB7205C hub into physical USB 2.0 ports, with port power protection

+### Power Delivery
+- [TPS65987D PD Controller Subsystem](docs/Subsystems/TPS65987D_PD_Controller.md): The subsystem that controls USB-C PD 3.0 and communicates configuration to the connected device
-- [TPS55288 Buck-Boost Converter](docs\Subsystems\TPS55288_Buck_Boost_Converter.md): The buck-boost converter that converts the +12V ATX PSU rail to the voltage/current needed for USB-C PD 3.0
+- [TPS55288 Buck-Boost Converter](docs/Subsystems/TPS55288_Buck_Boost_Converter.md): The buck-boost converter that converts the +12V ATX PSU rail to the voltage/current needed for USB-C PD 3.0

+### IPKVM
-- [PS176 DP->HDMI Converter](docs\Subsystems\PS176_DP_to_HDMI.md): The subsystem that converts the DisplayPort signal (from the USB-C connector, through DP alt mode) to HDMI
+- [PS176 DP->HDMI Converter](docs/Subsystems/PS176_DP_to_HDMI.md): The subsystem that converts the DisplayPort signal (from the USB-C connector, through DP alt mode) to HDMI
-- [LT6911C HDMI to MIPI CSI Converter](docs\Subsystems\LT6911C_HDMI_to_CSI.md): The subsystem that converts the HDMI signal from the PS176 to a MIPI CSI signal, which goes off to the LicheeRV Nano
+- [LT6911C HDMI to MIPI CSI Converter](docs/Subsystems/LT6911C_HDMI_to_CSI.md): The subsystem that converts the HDMI signal from the PS176 to a MIPI CSI signal, which goes off to the LicheeRV Nano

-- [USB224i USB2.0->SDXC MicroSD](docs\Subsystems\USB2244i_USB_to_SD.md): The subsystem that converts the USB 2.0 signal from the USB7205C USB hub to SDXC for the MicroSD card slot
-- [USB7205C USB 3.2 Gen 2 Hub](docs\Subsystems\USB7205C_USB3_Hub.md): The USB 3.2 Gen 2 Hub IC that allows 5 USB devices to be connected to the single USB-C port
+### SATA Subsystem
+- TPS259540 and TPS259530: eFuses for the SATA 12V and 5V rails, preventing the power rails from sagging upon SATA drive hotswap events
+- MCP6002: Operational amplifier that magnifies the analog current signal from the TPS2595x0 eFuses, so that the RP2354 MCUs can read the current drawn

+### Telemetry
+- [RP2354B MCU Subsystem](docs/Subsystems/LT6911C_HDMI_to_CSI.md): The MCU that performs telemetry, programs the PD controller and USB hub, and coordinates various system events (e.g., power on)
+- [PAC1954 Power Monitoring](docs/Subsystems/PAC1954_Power_Monitor.md): The subsystem that monitors accumulated voltages and currents across the power rails for most components on this board, and outputs power data over I2C to the LicheeRV Nano
+- [MCP9808 Temperature Monitoring](docs/Subsystems/MCP9808_Temperature_Monitor.md): The subsystem that monitors chassis temperature and outputs data over I2C to the LicheeRV Nano

+### Front Panel I/O
+- Display header
+- Power LED and switch header